-The safety belt that saved my life now held me suspended over the car's roof.
+My safety belt held me suspended in the air.
 To my right the passenger’s side of the car had been crushed.
-To my left the driver's window frame was intact.
-The window had shattered.
+To my left the window frame was intact.
+The glass had shattered.

-I saw asphalt outside the window, and quickly surmised that if I was on the road I might still be in danger.
-I fumbled with the seat belt and dropped down to the roof of the inverted SUV and crawled through the open window.
-I found myself on my knees looking up the freeway, right where oncoming traffic would be approaching.
-The Excursion had come to rest partially on the road's shoulder and partially in the left lane I'd been driving in seconds ago.
+I saw asphalt outside the window, and realized that if I was on the road I might still be in danger.
+I fumbled with the seat belt, dropped down to the roof of the inverted SUV, and crawled through the open window.
+I found myself looking up the freeway right where oncoming traffic would be approaching.
+The Excursion had come to rest between the shoulder and the left lane I'd been driving in seconds ago.

-I saw that my hands had blood running down them.
+My hands had blood running down them.
 No pain, though.
-As I stood up I had a thought at once rational and panicky: I have to get far away from the road NOW.
-Any cars in my lane would only have seconds to react to the wrecked SUV.
+As I stood I had a thought that was both rational and panicky: I have to get far away from the road NOW.
+Any oncoming cars would only have seconds to react to the wrecked SUV.
 There might be a collision, or another car might slide off the road.
-I ran to the shoulder, down the shallow ditch, and scrambled up the ridge until I was about twenty feet clear of the wreck.
+I ran to the shoulder, down the shallow ditch, and scrambled up the ridge until I was about fifty feet clear of the wreck and above it.

 What follows, what I see in my mind now, is another series of impressions, the order of which I can’t precisely remember.
 I saw the trail the Excursion's chassis had carved on the side of the road.
-I became aware how lucky I was that the ridge was mostly made of mud and clay.
+I realized how lucky I was that the ridge was mostly mud and clay.
 No rocks, no trees, no telephone poles.
-The mud probably absorbed most of my momentum, kept me from bouncing all the way across the road.
+The mud probably absorbed most of my momentum, kept the car from bouncing all the way across the road.
 I saw cars race past.
 A few barely avoided the wreck.
 I did a quick inventory of my body.
 Still felt okay.
-Hands were raw, but mostly small scrapes.
+Hands were raw, just small scrapes.
 The blood felt sticky beneath my wedding band.
-I saw that about a quarter of a mile ahead two cars had pulled off to the side.
+About a quarter of a mile ahead two cars had pulled off to the side.
 Drivers were getting out.
 I ran to meet them.
 Assured them that I was the only passenger.
-They’d called 911 already.
+They’d already called 911.
 One had water to help clean my hands.

 In just a few minutes a highway patrolman arrived and began working to keep the lane clear.
-Not long after an ambulance arrived, then a tow truck.
-The EMTs verified that I was uninjured.
+Soon an ambulance arrived, then a tow truck.
+The EMTs verified that I was unhurt.

 The sun set.
 The ambulance gave me a ride to a nearby gas station.
 I filled out forms, traded small talk with an EMT, and spoke to a highway patrolman.
-He remarked how the combination of dropping temperatures, drizzly rain, and high wind speeds made the conditions ideal for black ice, and how suddenly they had arisen.
-He opined that this wreck could've happened to anyone.
+He remarked how the falling temperatures, drizzly rain, and high wind speeds made the conditions ideal for black ice, and how suddenly they had arisen.
+He said it could've happened to anyone.
 Maybe he was right.
-I should have been more cautious, driven more slowly.
+I should have been more careful, driven more slowly.
 Easy to say now.
-The weather had seemed to demand caution but hadn't felt dangerous.
-It hadn't been dark, hadn't been snowing.
+The weather demanded caution but hadn't felt dangerous.
+It wasn't dark, hadn't been snowing.
 Could I have corrected the slide had I been more skilled, more alert?

 I should have driven more slowly.

 I’m still at the gas station as I write this.
 The accident occurred just hours ago.
-Couldn't find anyone able to take me anywhere tonight.
-I'm not sure I want them too.
+Couldn't find anyone to take me anywhere tonight.
+I'm not sure I would want them too.
 Not tonight.
-I'd rather stay off the roads for a while.
+I'd rather stay off the road.
 It’s a nice gas station, anyway.
 Not the worst place to spend a night.
 There’s a Subway attached, with benches to sit on.
 I've texted and called family and friends.
 Talked with Brooke again.
 I miss her.
 Don’t want to live in a world without her.
 Don’t want her to live in a world without me.
 I'm glad the EMTs found my phone.

-The Excursion is here too, next to a mechanic's garage adjacent to the gas station.
+The crushed Excursion is here too, next to a mechanic's garage adjacent to the gas station.
 I went out to it earlier, after the police and ambulance left, to see if I could recover some belongings.
 My backpack and its contents, including my laptop, were unscathed.
 My water bottle was a little muddy but intact.
-My driver's hat, which I'd set in the seat next to me, had small chunks of glass in it.
+My hat had small chunks of glass in it.

-As I shuffled away from the Excursion and back towards the gas station, belongings in hand, I thought, as I have many times tonight, how lucky I am to be here.
-Every day people suffer, people hurt, and people die for reasons I don't remotely understand.
+As I shuffled away from the SUV and back towards the gas station, belongings in hand, I thought, as I have many times tonight, how lucky I am to be here.
+Every day people suffer and hurt and die for reasons I don't remotely understand.
 I stopped and I looked into the dark sky, freezing wind numbing my face.
 I thanked God for letting me live this time.
-Then I choked back a sudden sob, breathed in hard, and continued walking.
+Then I choked back a sob, breathed in hard, and continued walking.